Shifting the Burden to the Intervenor

 Description

-This insidious variation of *Shifting the Burden* puts the rescuer at the center of the dysfunction.
-An IT system has a deep structural problem.
-An external team or dedicated hero consultant is called in to help, the intervenor.
-The hero solves the acute problem quickly and effectively.
-Everyone is relieved.
-But because the hero solved the issue for the internal team, that team unconsciously refuses to build the missing capability itself.
-At the next problem they call the rescuer again immediately.
-The team falls into learned helplessness.
+This variation of Shifting the Burden puts external help at the center of the dependency.
+An IT system has a structural problem.
+An external team, a platform team, or a consultant solves the acute problem quickly.
+That helps in the short term.
+If the solution is permanently performed for the internal team, however, that team does not build the necessary capability itself.
+At the next similar problem, external help is needed again.

 Feedback Loops